You may be a candidate for Endoscopic Foramintotomy

 • Family history or genetic predisposition

-If you believe you may be at risk for developing foraminal stenosis or other spine disorders, schedule a consultation with Dr. T to discuss which preventative measures may work best for you.
-By making minor lifestyle changes and proactively treating issues as they arise, it is possible to manage, delay or even alleviate spine degeneration.
+If you believe you may be at risk for developing foraminal stenosis or other spine disorders, schedule a consultation with Dr. T to discuss preventative measures.
+By making minor lifestyle changes and proactively treating issues as they arise, it is possible to manage, delay, or even alleviate spine degeneration.

 Symptoms

-• Pain and discomfort that are localized or radiate to nearby extremities
+• Pain and discomfort that may radiate to nearby extremities

 • Muscle weakness